Pop Archives

 Minnie The Moocher was the theme song of Cab Calloway (1907-1994), ‘The Hi-De-Ho Man’, whose Orchestra was one of the most popular of the swing era, enlivened by Cab’s physical and verbal humour and the type of big band R&B that was one of the many roads leading to rock’n’roll.

-The Abrams Database at 78online lists (listed?) numerous releases of Minnie The Moocher between 1931 and 1942, including those by The Blue Rhythm Boys (1931), The Boswell Sisters (1932), Jimmy Lunceford & his Orchestra (1941) and Danny Kaye (1942).
+The Online Discographical Project (78discography.com) lists numerous releases of Minnie The Moocher between 1931 and 1942, including those by The Blue Rhythm Boys (1931), The Boswell Sisters (1932), Jimmy Lunceford & his Orchestra (1941) and Danny Kaye (1942).

 Thanks to Terry Stacey for bringing this up to the 1980s.

-[traditional] - Willie The Weeper
+Traditional - Willie The Weeper

 Traditional